vaibhavdhake123/Recipe-Book/README.md

 2. **Save Favorite Recipes**: Tap the heart icon on a recipe to save it to your favorites.
 3. **Filter by Category**: Navigate to the Categories tab and select a category to filter recipes.
 4. **Add a New Recipe**: Go to the Add Recipe tab and fill in the details to add your own recipe.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+- Thanks to the contributors and the open-source community.
+- Inspired by educational needs for children students.

+## Contact
+- For any questions or feedback, feel free to open an issue or contact the project maintainer.